BuilderIO/builder-swift/README.md

 * Add a dependency on the Builder Swift SDK in your iOS App via the Github package: https://github.com/BuilderIO/builder-swift
 * Point to the `main` branch of the repository to get the latest and greatest SDK code
 * Import `BuilderIO` wherever you need to use the SDK methods
+* Instantiate an instance of the `BuilderContentWrapper` at the beginning of your view

 ```
 import BuilderIO

+struct ContentView: View {
+    @ObservedObject var content: BuilderContentWrapper = BuilderContentWrapper();
+}
 ```

 ### (Optional) Register your custom components